 Sunday 27.7.1986 – Izmir & Efes

 Another fine day, and yet again an ancient city in ruins get the honour for that.
 I left early in the morning, after breakfast at my hotel.
-I planned to go to Efes, formerly better known as Efesus.
+My plan was to go to Efes, formerly better known as Efesus.
 I took a bus toSelçuk (500 TL, 1.5 hours).
 From there it is 3 km to walk or a 1000 TL taxi ride.
 I jumped into a taxi and walked back.

 Efesus was truly great: A large theatre, library, temples, houses, a brothel, and marble streets all over the place.
 It was fairly well kept too.
 The Greeks and the Romans must have known to lay down many and successful hours of work.